Media and Video

 project categories: Production Assistance and Do It Yourself.

 - Production Assistance: You can meet with a Digital Media Specialist who will assist you throughout the entirety of your production process from conceptualization to completion.

 - Do It Yourself: You can visit the Do It Yourself – Best Practices section to view best practices for self-producing exceptional content at home.

 Production: The Recording and Development Phase

 - Production is the phase in which your project is brought to life.
 To begin the production process for your project, you will first need to schedule a recording session for either the Media Recording Booth or Digital Presentation Booth.
-To do so, please contact Matt Mitchell, Digital Media Specialist.
+To do so, please contact Dale Suffridge, Digital Media Specialist.